 Policy 3-1 states that, amongst other matters, a child care centre should not be located on Local Distributor roads in close proximity to District Distributors.
-Bridgewater Drive is classified as a Local Distributor road, with the closest District Distributors being Whitfords Avenue and Marmion Avenue.
+Bridgewater Drive is classified in various ways, both as a Local Distributor road and also as an access road, with the closest District Distributors being Whitfords Avenue and Marmion Avenue.
 Bridgewater Drive does not intersect with either of these roads, and is located approximately 400m from Cygnet Street, which intersects with Marmion Avenue.
 Accordingly, it is considered that the proposal meets this criteria of the Policy.